flapanther33781/poe-filter/docs/README.md

 #### NOTE: THIS TOOL IS IN AN --ALPHA-- STAGE, NOT EVEN BETA.
 THE CODE & GUI ARE UGLY BUT THEY WILL CHANGE.
 #### GETTING EVERYTHING WORKING RIGHT IS THE FIRST PRIORITY, MAKING THE CODE/GUI LOOK NICE WILL COME LATER.

+## The first goal for this filter was to make it as simple as possible.

 A quick thank you to StupidFatHobbit and the guys over at FilterBlade, you all taught me a lot.
 This filter isn't meant to replace theirs.
 This filter is for VERY new players who aren't ready for racing, crafting, hardcore, SSF, or build-specific highlighting - seriously, just THE MOST BASIC filter possible.

 Due to not showing those items this filter will be more strict than theirs, and does NOT use combinations of background color, text color, or border color when displaying an item (except for items that normally drop with borders - but you can ignore them).
 This filter displays all items with black text, no border, and the background color is based on softcore market prices obtained from poe.ninja.
 (Yes, experienced players know poe.ninja's pricing isn't perfect, but for a completely new player it's good enough to start with.
 Anyway, this tool also allows you to do manual overrides.)